-Preparing yourself physically is probably one of the most important factors to ensure your confidence and ultimately your comfort while on Camino.
-Follow our tips for training and if you have any other questions please contact us.
+Preparing yourself physically is probably one of the most important factors to ensure your confidence and ultimately your comfort while on the Camino.
+Follow our tips on training for Camino de Santiago and if you have any other questions please contact us.

 This statement holds true for any type of active travel adventure.
 Walking Camino is not a casual stroll so the stronger you are the easier it will be.
 The more prepared you are the more you will enjoy your days.

 Train in the shoes you will wear on Camino so they adjust to your feet.
 I have seen some frightening feet on Camino, and it is generally because of poor-quality footwear and new shoes.
 Socks play a big part also so invest in some good quality socks designed to protect your feet.

 One of the hot topics on Camino is blisters.
 If you have any spots that you find are usually susceptible to blisters cover the area before you even take a step in your shoes.
 And again, your socks will play a big part in looking after your feet.
 While walking as soon as you feel a little rubbing or discomfort take your shoes off, air and cool down your feet then put a cover on the location immediately.
 Once the burning starts you have waited too long!